 Planting Prickly Pear

+The first thing to remember when planting prickly pear is to wear thick gloves and full length sleeves.
+It will be helpful to have a second pair of hands to keep the cactus stable when lowering it into the hole.
 Plant the prickly pear at the same level it was growing in the nursery pot.
 Some exterior support may be necessary for larger specimens while it establishes.
 Planting prickly pear cactus requires careful handling to avoid damaging the plant and you.

 How to Grow a Prickly Pear